My

 Can I support the Philharmonie?

 If your concert experience really struck a chord and you’d like to take a more serious commitment to the Philharmonie, then do check out PhilaPhil, the Philharmonie’s circle of supporters.
 Encounters with artists, special dinners, backstage visits, box offices advantages… In exchange for a partially tax-deductible annual fee, you’ll get access to a wide range of advantages and become part of a tight-knight family of music lovers.
-What's more, we launched PhilaPhil New Generation, a scheme specifically dedicated to under 40s in the 23/24 season.
+What's more, we launched PhilaPhil New Generation, a scheme specifically dedicated to under 40s.